juniorsundarCasual/TGT/vault/volume-5.chapter-351.md

 Shuri's cultivation was quick to assimilate this insight.

-He core proposed that "The purpose of automation is to make life easier for human beings."
+Her core proposed that "The purpose of automation is to make life easier for human beings."

 Additionally, "The essence of creation lies in fulfilling needs or wants."